Pryaxis/TShock/README.md

 1. Hit the "Start" button in Visual Studio to run the `TShock Mintaka Bootstrapper`.

 1. Watch the output window and make sure that a non-zero number of modifications ran.
 When it completes, you have successfully bootstrapped `TShock Mintaka`.

-1. Set the `TerrariaServerAPI` project as the StartUp project.

-1. Build the solution in either debug or release mode, depending on your preference.

 1. Close `TShock.4.OTAPI.sln` in Visual Studio.